 - General Social Studies (142 hours)

-Our Secondary Education major prepares students to be masters of their content.
-Pairing Samford's renowned and rigorous content classes with solid pedagogy and teaching strategies, our graduates have proven to be highly skilled and innovative educators.
+The goal of our secondary education major is to prepare students to be masters of both content and pedagogy.
+By pairing Samford's renowned and rigorous content classes with solid pedagogy and teaching strategies, we aim to equip our graduates to be highly skilled and innovative educators.

 Here at Samford, our Secondary Education program gets students off campus and in real 6-12 classroom settings early and often.
 Starting as early as freshman year, students begin their clinical observations in schools.
 Class by class, throughout the program, these clinical experiences in both middle and high schools allow students to delve deeper into more meaningful and purposeful planning, co-teaching and teaching responsibilities.